Aya Hijazi: 2011 Egyptian revolution and Belady

-Arrest and Imprisonment
+Arrest and imprisonment

-On May 1, 2014, police forces raided Belady and arrested Aya, her husband, Mohamed, Sherif Talaat and Amira Farag, also Belady members.
+On 1 May 2014, police forces raided Belady and arrested Aya, her husband, Mohamed, Sherif Talaat and Amira Farag, also Belady members.
 They were charged with child abuse.
 Three months later, the police arrested Ibrahim Abd Rabbo, Karim Magdy and Mohamed al-Sayed, who had been trying to film video testimony with several children who had earlier been interviewed by the prosecution.
 For nearly three years, the seven individuals were imprisoned under charges that included human trafficking, kidnapping, and rape.

 NGOs and public figures from Egypt and around the world pressed for the release of Aya, her husband, and the Belady members.
 The case took a turning point when Aya's college friend, Chelsea Cowan, successfully lobbied congressmen and senators, bringing attention to her case.
 As a result, Hillary Clinton made it a highlight in her presidential election campaign and President Trump pressed for the release of Aya and the other defendants.

-On April 16, 2017, the Cairo Criminal Court found Aya and all Belady members innocent of all charges.
+On 16 April 2017, the Cairo Criminal Court found Aya and all Belady members innocent of all charges.
 Two days after their release, Dina Powell (U.S. Deputy National Security Advisor for Strategy to President Donald Trump) flew with Aya and her husband in a private plane to the United States; President Trump, along with his daughter, Ivanka, and her husband, Jared Kushner, welcomed her to the White House and celebrated her release.
 According to Hijazi, Trump told her at that meeting "You know it's I who released you, don't you?
 I succeeded and Obama failed," a sentiment that she felt exposed egotistical motives, and contributed to her endorsing Joe Biden in the 2020 presidential election.

 Aya's case took place in the context of Egypt's crackdown on civil society, police corruption, the fabrication of criminal cases, and the abuse of pretrial detention and its use as a political tool to suppress any opposition.

-Post Release
+Post release

 As of 2017, Aya resides in Washington D.C., where she works on expanding Belady and "saving the dreams of the most vulnerable children", by working towards the release of child political prisoners in Egypt.
 She plans to establish "islands of humanity" throughout the Middle East and other conflict zones.
 Hijazi initially supported Bernie Sanders for president in the 2020 election.
 In early November 2020, Hijazi tweeted her support for Joe Biden.

 Personal life

-Hijazi was born to an Egyptian mother and Lebanese father.
+Hijazi was born to an Egyptian father and Lebanese Mother.
 She married another Egyptian–American social activist, Mohamed Hassanien.